Plant Growth Regulation

 Outline of Research and Education

 Plants continuously produce organs throughout their life.
 This feature renders them distinct from animals, in which organ formation ceases soon after embryogenesis.
-We aim to understand the mechanisms of stem cell maintenance, stress response and DNA polyploidization that support sustained plant growth under changing environments.
+We aim to understand the mechanisms of tissue maintenance and regeneration, stress response and DNA polyploidization that support sustained plant growth under changing environments.
 Our study will contribute to the development of technologies to increase plant biomass and food production, and to protect global plant resources.

 Major Research Topics